Romans 6

 Romans 6 is the sixth chapter of the Epistle to the Romans in the New Testament of the Christian Bible.
-It is authored by Paul the Apostle, while he was in Corinth in the mid-50s AD, with the help of an amanuensis (secretary), Tertius, who adds his own greeting in Romans 16:22.
-In this chapter, it is shown that the Christian, in baptism, dies to sin.
+It was authored by Paul the Apostle, while he was in Corinth in the mid-50s AD, with the help of an amanuensis (secretary), Tertius, who added his own greeting in Romans 16:22.

+In this chapter, Paul shows to the believers in Rome that the Christian, in baptism, dies to sin, and "in what sense, and to what extent, Christ's dominion is a present reality" in the lives of the believers stands as an underlying issue in this chapter.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 23 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: